Gold exploration in Nevada is improving as rising gold prices make the mining-friendly state all the more attractive.

 When it comes to transparent and easy to navigate regulations and permitting processes, few can beat Nevada, which also offers an attractive tax regime with a low net profits tax and no income tax.
 Nevada Assemblyman Jim Marchant recently introduced legislation proposing to create a Nevada gold bond that offers a yield in physical gold, and allow miners to pay their taxes in physical gold.
 Nevada also consistently ranks in the top ten lowest cost gold producing regions in the world, due in part to the state’s excellent infrastructure and ease of access to project sites.

-Canadian Platinum has a diverse portfolio of metals projects in North America, including two in Nevada.
-The company’s Cook Gold project is in Humboldt County and 2018 survey and sampling work has identified mineralization indicative of a large system with the high potential for low-sulphidation epithermal gold mineralization as well as high-grade gold-copper porphyry-style mineralization.
+Aurex Energy has a diverse portfolio of metals projects in North America, including two in Nevada.
+The company’s Cook Gold land package is in Humboldt County and 2018 survey and sampling work has identified mineralization indicative of a large system with the high potential for low-sulphidation epithermal gold mineralization as well as high-grade gold-copper porphyry-style mineralization.
 Cook is located within 50 kilometers of the past-producing Sleeper Mine, itself an example of a low-sulphidation epithermal gold deposit.
 This deposit type accounts for about one-quarter of global gold production are often higher grade, making them excellent targets for the world’s largest miners as well as junior explorers.
-Hosted in the northern extension of the Battle Mountain-Eureka trend, the Sleeper Mine has a current measured and indicated resource of 297.1 million tonnes containing 3.1 million ounces of gold and 28.9 million ounces of silver.
+Hosted in the northern extension of the Battle Mountain-Eureka trend, the Sleeper Mine has a current measured and indicated resource estimate of 294.4 million tonnes containing 3.4 million ounces of gold and 30.7 million ounces of silver.

 Nevada mineral industry going strong

-In addition to welcoming new production in the region, Nevada is currently a hotbed for exploration activity.
+In addition to welcoming new production in the area, Nevada is currently a hotbed for exploration activities.

 As is the case in much of the world, mineral exploration activity is down in Nevada compared to a decade ago, but a recent NBMG Mineral Industry report there has been an uptick in exploration spending in the state in recent years.
 Exploration activity increased by 15 percent in 2017 with a total of 19,040 new claims.
 Even total gold production in the state increased by 3 percent in 2017.